highcharts-for-python/highcharts-maps/docs/index.rst

 |

 ###################################################
-Highcharts Stock for Python
+Highcharts Maps for Python
 ###################################################

-**High-end time series data visualization for the Python ecosystem**
+**High-end data and map visualization for the Python ecosystem**

 .. sidebar:: Version Compatibility

-  **Highcharts Stock for Python** is designed to be compatible with:
+  **Highcharts Maps for Python** is designed to be compatible with:

     * Python 3.9 or higher,
     * Highcharts JS 10.2 or higher,